adprolabs/easy-adwords/README.md

 This is it, now you have your access token and refresh token in the `$credentials` parameter and you downloaded the customers of the account, now you can do whatever you want.
 Note that, the `$this->authObject->buildOAuthObject($this->config);` line returns an instance of `Google\Auth\OAuth2` object, therefore you can use any methods of it with the object and also get help from the [AdWords API documentation](https://developers.google.com/adwords/api/docs/guides/start).

 ## Config
 Basically, EasyAdWords aims to create an easy-to-use interface between the developer and the *AdWords PHP Client library*.
 In order to keep this process simple, EasyAdWords uses configuration objects across different entities and operations.
 All of these config objects are specialized for the service they are used with; however, they all extend the base `Config` class.
+### Required Fields
-The `Config` class contains the following fields, as they are required for every service used with EasyAdWords:
+The `Config` class contains the following fields as required, since they are required for every service used with EasyAdWords:

 - `adwordsConfigPath` => The path to the AdWords config file.
 If this is not given, the package looks for `adsapi_php.ini` file in the project root.
 - `clientCustomerId`  => ID of the customer to operate on. **Required.**